-- Applications for Chinese, Japanese, Korean and Hindi/Urdu, or other less commonly taught languages not supported by other UNC Area Study Centers
+- Applications for Bosnian-Croatian-Serbian, Chinese, Japanese, Korean, Hindi/Urdu, Polish, and Russian or other less commonly taught languages not supported by other UNC Area Study Centers

 - We assign lowest priority to the selection of fellows who already possess language fluency equivalent to educated native speakers

 1. APPLICATION FORM (available in early Dev)

 You will be required to submit the following materials: